SEPS: Semantic-enhanced Patch Slimming Framework for fine-grained cross-modal alignment: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, we propose the first systematic framework that strategically employs MLLMs to assist visual patch selection for cross-modal alignment, addressing fundamental patch redundancy and ambiguity challenges. \item We introduce a novel two-stage mechanism that incorporates unified semantic representations derived from both dense and sparse textual modalities.
-This mechanism eliminates potential semantic inconsistencies, enabling more accurate identification of salient visual patches. \item We develop a relevance-aware selection mechanism augmented by mean value calculation, which enhances the emphasis on critical patch-word correspondences.
-This design effectively mitigates the averaging bias inherent in traditional methods and improves cross-modal similarity evaluation. \item We achieve superior performance on Flickr30K and MS-COCO datasets, surpassing existing approaches by 23\%-86\% in rSum across diverse model architectures, with notable enhancements in text-to-image retrieval scenarios. \end{itemize}
+The principal contributions of this work are summarized as follows: \begin{itemize} \item We identify \textbf{Semantic Sparsity Bias} as the root cause of misalignment in sparse-supervised systems and propose the SEPS framework to systematically bridge the information asymmetry between dense vision and sparse language. \item We introduce the Dual-Granularity Semantic Calibration mechanism.
+By synthesizing unified semantics from both dense (MLLM-derived) and sparse textual modalities, this module eliminates semantic inconsistency and enables precise, context-aware patch selection. \item We develop the Salience-Guided Metric Aggregation strategy, a relevance-aware scoring paradigm that effectively mitigates the ``similarity dilution'' effect inherent in traditional global averaging methods. \item We demonstrate the efficacy of SEPS through extensive experiments on Flickr30K and MS-COCO datasets, achieving state-of-the-art performance across diverse backbones, particularly in challenging text-to-image retrieval scenarios. \end{itemize}